Lexx: Season 2

 Eventually, the crew learns that Mantrid has been using drones to consume the universe and convert its matter into more drones, quickly bringing the Light Zone to an end.
-The crew, realizing they have no chance against him, attempt to flee by travelling to the centre of the universe, where the rules of causality are different, offering them a potential hideaway from Mantrid.
+The crew attempt to flee by travelling to the centre of the universe, where the rules of causality are different, offering them a potential hideaway from Mantrid.
 During their escape, they encounter an interdimensional theatre crew that tells the full story of the Brunnen-G, including how they defeated the insect civilization and eventually became hopelessly depressed at their immortality, waiting for the forces of His Shadow to come and destroy them.
 Kai, refusing to surrender, led a small group of rebels against His Shadow in a final act of defiance.
 Reinvigorated by Kai's story, the crew decide to stop running and face Mantrid.

-With the help of 790, the crew finds that they can convert some of Mantrid's drones to fight for them and outsmart Mantrid's drones.
-During their attack on his ship, Lyekka boards Mantrid's pod and is about to destroy him, but is killed before she is able to do so.
-The crew, about to be overwhelmed by Mantrid drones, employs a last-ditch strategy to destroy Mantrid.
-Kai taunts Mantrid into pursuing the Lexx towards the centre of the universe.
-The resulting movement of mass creates a big crunch, which Mantrid, the drones, the Lexx, and the rest of the Light Zone are pulled into and destroyed.
-However, the Lexx rematerializes in the Dark Zone through a portal as Mantrid is finally defeated.
+With the help of 790, the crew finds that they can convert some of Mantrid's drones to fight for them.
+During their attack on his ship, Lyekka boards Mantrid's pod and disables him, but Mantrid kills her before she can finish him off.
+With the crew about to be overwhelmed by Mantrid drones, Kai employs a last-ditch strategy to destroy Mantrid.
+Kai taunts Mantrid into pursuing the Lexx towards the centre of the universe with all of his drones.
+The resulting movement of mass creates a Big Crunch, which Mantrid, the drones, the Lexx, and the rest of the Light Zone are pulled into and destroyed by.
+However, the Lexx rematerializes in the Dark Zone through a portal as Xev and Kai destroy Mantrid and his final drone.
 Without any other nearby planets and the Lexx running out of food, the crew place themselves into stasis and the Lexx goes dormant while 790 reactivates annually to search for nearby planets.